-GHG emission data is reported in accordance with ISO14064-1.
+GHG emission data is reported in accordance with ISO14064-1: 2018.

-Scope of verification 1.2.
+1.2.
+Scope of verification

 The extent of verification is set out in Table 1 below.
+NATS considers all sources of emissions to be significant unless stated in the table below.